-Members of her administration routinely and quite aggressively opposed measures designed to protect our water supply.
+Members of her administration routinely - and quite aggressively - opposed measures designed to protect our water supply.

-Another example is HB 429, sponsored by Rep. Georgene Louis, which would have helped individuals being harmed by unlawful pollution, such as hazardous

-Is Net Neutrality Dead?
-By Bill Moyers, Moyers & Company | Video Interview waste threatening the water supply of their domestic wells.
+Members of her administration routinely - and quite aggressively - opposed measures designed to protect our water supply.
+One example is Rep. Emily Kane's HB 259, which would have ensured that New Mexico could recover damages from polluters who contaminate the state's groundwater.
+Another example is HB 429, sponsored by Rep. Georgene Louis, which would have helped individuals being harmed by unlawful pollution, such as hazardous waste threatening the water supply of their domestic wells.
 Yet another was Rep. Gail Chasey's HB 286, which would have toughened the penalties for oil and gas companies who pollute our water - increasing fines from the current levels, which were set way back in 1935.
 None of these bills passed the House of Representatives.
 Had Gov. Martinez decided to make clean water a priority, there is little doubt that any of these bills could have passed with her support.
 Instead, she chose to oppose them all - denying New Mexicans crucial water protections in a time of crisis.